gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Composite builds

-Starting with this release, [composite builds](userguide/composite_builds.html) are fully supported with the configuration cache and thus will no longer be reported as problems.
+Starting with this release, [composite builds](userguide/composite_builds.html) are fully supported with the configuration cache.

 #### Supported core plugins